Gen. Charlie Duke. Born in 1935 in Charlotte, North Carolina. As a boy, he and his brother Bill built model aircraft, a foretelling of a life to come.

 Duke and his family moved to League City, Texas where Dotty gave birth to their second child.

-The story of astronaut training is one of a Herculean proportion, epic in breath and effort, a story worth telling in detail.
+The story of astronaut training is one of a Herculean proportion, epic in breadth and effort, a story worth telling in detail.

 APOLLO 11: Ultimately Charlie Duke became the CAPCOM for the legendary Apollo 11 first lunar landing.
 The world came to know his southern drawl when Armstrong and Aldren where about out of landing fuel and Charlie spoke with words we all remember, “Roger, Twank…Tranquility, we copy you on the ground.
 You got a bunch of guys about to turn blue.
 We’re breathing again.
 Thanks a lot!”